dr-guangtou/daily_astroph/astroph-1801.md

 ## Jan 17:

 #### [Dark Matter Substructure in Numerical Simulations: A Tale of Discreteness Noise, Runaway Instabilities, and Artificial Disruption](https://arxiv.org/abs/1801.05427)
+    - **Important, Relevant**
+    * We confirm the conclusions from our more analytical assessment in van den Bosch et al. that most disruption is numerical in origin; as long as a subhalo is resolved with sufficient mass and force resolution, a bound remnant survives.
+    * This implies that state-of-the-art cosmological simulations still suffer from significant overmerging.
+We demonstrate that this is mainly due to inadequate force-softening, which causes ex- cessive mass loss and artificial tidal disruption.
+    * OTOO+: GPU treecode

 #### [The VLT/MUSE view of the central galaxy in Abell 2052.
 Ionized gas swept by the expanding radio source](https://arxiv.org/abs/1801.05435)